matiaskorhonen/thin-amqp-sinatra/README.md

     foreman start
     open http://localhost:5000

-Navigating to <http://localhost:5000> publishes a message to the `amqp.sinatra.thin.test` queue.
+Navigate to <http://localhost:5000> and watch the logs.